ebi-ait/dcp-secure-spreadsheet-upload/README.md

 ### Environment Variables for Lambda
 - **TOPIC_NAME**: The name of the SNS topic.
 - **MY_AWS_REGION**: The AWS region where your SNS topic is located.
+- **GOOGLE_APPLICATION_CREDENTIALS**: The JSON credentials file which is required for authenticating and generating tokens using the hca_ingest client.